 If the tooth is still present, the real decision may involve immediate extraction, site preservation, or whether restoring later is safer.

-Use this calculator to see staged single-implant variants and common add-ons.
+Use this calculator to see tooth-by-tooth implant variants and common add-ons.
 The starting estimates include the standard crown pathway, while extraction, grafting, sinus-lift needs, or other changes stay separate so you can compare quotes without assuming every case has one all-in price.

 Calculate your treatment price in Mexico City